renatocaliari/contornos/docs/en/contornos.md

 # Forums

 The organization may also have Forums.
-Unlike contornos, a forum does not have its own artifacts or structural roles.
+Unlike contornos, a Forum does not have its own artifacts or structural roles.
+It's listed aside from the contorno's structure.

 See below in the [structure example](en/contornos#example-of-organizational-structure-of-contornos).

+Any created Forum need to be nested in a specific Contorno for Forums.

 **Rules:**
 - A Forum exists around a topic, idea, technique or skill to discuss, learn and exchange with interested people.